 The Holy Spirit sent by Jesus and God the Father, was given to the Church in fullness at Pentecost.
 He empowers believers in Jesus Christ for service and witness, with spiritual (grace) gifts today just as He did at Pentecost.
 The Holy Spirit cleanses us from our old nature and conforms us to the image of Christ, evidenced by His fruit and gifts.

 The church is the body of Christ.
-The members are those who by faith, trust in the finished work of Jesus on the cross for their sins.
-The purpose of the church is to glorify Him while making Him known to the world.
+The members are those who, by faith, trust in the finished work of Jesus on the cross for their sins.
+The purpose of the church is to glorify God while making Him known to the world.

-Israel is God’s first born and He keeps His covenant with them and has not rejected them.
-It is God’s desire that all Israel be saved and this salvation can only be gained by grace through faith in Jesus Christ (same for Jews as for Gentiles.)
+Israel is God’s firstborn; He keeps His covenant with them and has not rejected them.
+It is God’s desire that all Israel be saved by grace through faith in Jesus Christ (same for Jews as for Gentiles).

-The Lord Jesus Christ will return to this earth in power and glory to rule, and everyone will experience bodily resurrection and the judgment.
+The Lord Jesus Christ will return to this earth to rule in power and glory, and everyone will experience bodily resurrection and the judgment.
 Those forgiven through Christ will enjoy eternal fellowship with God.
 Those without a relationship with Christ will experience eternal punishment.